D21 road (Croatia): History

 In classical antiquity, the Via Flavia road built by the emperor Vespasian in 78 AD ran through the same area spanned by modern D21.
 The Via Flavia followed a north–south route in the western part of the Istrian Peninsula, connecting Tergeste, present-day Trieste, to Pula via Poreč.
 In Pula, the Roman road extended further to the northeast to Nesactium and Tarsatica – modern-day Trsat area of the city of Rijeka.

 Following the decline of the Roman Empire, roads in the region deteriorated.
 Only the Via Sclavonica is known to have existed in the region by year 1030.
 It was an east–west route spanning from Pazin to Poreč.
 Road transport in the region lost significance after the peninsula was divided between the Habsburg monarchy and the Republic of Venice.
-From 1809–1813, the Trieste–Pula route was rebuilt by the First French Empire, after the French captured the entire region from Venice and the Habsburgs.
+From 1809 to 1813, the Trieste–Pula route was rebuilt by the First French Empire, after the French captured the entire region from Venice and the Habsburgs.
 Upgrades to the regional road network continued after the Austrian Empire acquired Istria at the 1814–1815 Congress of Vienna.
 By 1830, the road network in Istria had expanded to a degree that would not change for a century and a half.
 The only significant improvement of region's roads was paving of the Trieste–Pula road in 1930s.

 During the Second World War all the roads in Istria sustained significant damage.
 After the war the road became a part of the Adriatic Highway – a trunk road tracing the Adriatic Sea coast within the SFR Yugoslavia, signposted as M2 route.
 The next major addition to the road network on the peninsula was completion of the first section of the Istrian Y expressway in 1981.
 The system was designed to replace M2 route as the main road route in Istria.
 The Yugoslav M2 designation was retained after the independence of Croatia, until 1997, when the part of the Adriatic Highway spanning the Slovene border and Pula was designated as state road D21.
 Since October 1991, Hrvatske ceste, a company owned by the Government of Croatia, has been tasked with maintenance of the road.
 In 2013, following a new classification, the coastal county roads were classified as D75 state road and thus, D21 lost on its importance and was declassified.
 The present-day route of the D21 consist of short, 1 km section of D510, 45.8 km section of Ž5209 county road, forming its northern half and 32.7 km section of D75, forming its southern half.